RoyiAvital/FastGuassianBlur/README.md

 ## RoadMap
  1. Implement the following methods:
   - [StackBlur][6].
-  - [Efficient and Accurate Gaussian Image Filtering Using Running Sums][7]
+  - [Efficient and Accurate Gaussian Image Filtering Using Running Sums][7].
+  - [Recursively Implementating the Gaussian and Its Derivatives][8].
  2. Create MEX implementations.

 ## To Do List